 - Replace some of the fries on your kids' plates with a fruit and a vegetable.

 5. Mexican dishes

-- Use reduced-fat Monterey Jack and/or cheddar cheese.
+- Use low-fat Monterey Jack or cheddar cheese.

 - Work in whole grains and vegetables (such as brown rice, whole wheat tortillas, tomatoes, green peppers, etc.).

 Your family won't even know they're eating healthier when they dig into these delicious dishes.

 This quick alternative to frozen pizza is easy for kids to put together.
 Then Mom or Dad can do the broiling.

 1/2 cup bottled pizza sauce or marinara sauce

 3/4 cup shredded low-fat cheddar cheese

 Chopped green peppers